T. T. Chao Symposium on Innovation

 The Infrastructures for Innovation series within the Chao Symposium on Innovation examines and draws attention to the systems needed to support innovation and innovation-based industries and the ways in which historical industries continue to shape the future of innovation.

-In this series, which spans symposia from 2018 to 2020, we will explore three elements of this innovation infrastructure.
+In this series, which spans symposia from 2018 to 2020, we are exploring three elements of this innovation infrastructure.

 - Capital (2018)